agapebondservant/tap-data/workshop/content/deploy-mlflow.md

 tanzu package installed get mlflow -n {{session_namespace}}
 ```

-Next, we view it the Tracking Server:
+Next, we view the Tracking Server:
 ```dashboard:open-url
 url: {{ ingress_protocol }}://mlflow-{{session_namespace}}.{{ ingress_domain }}
 ```

 And now we're finally ready to start building our model for production.
+Congratulations!

 We will refactor the code that we generated with our **Jupyter Notebook** during our initial experiments.
-Enter "jupyter" in the Login screen, then view the Jupyter Notebook by clicking on the Jupyter tab and
+(<font color="red">NOTE:</font> To view the Jupyter notebook, enter "jupyter" in the Login screen, then view the Jupyter Notebook by clicking on the Jupyter tab and
-selecting the "Image Processing" notebook under the _jupyter_ folder.
+selecting the "Image Processing" notebook under the _jupyter_ folder.)

 Next, we will begin working with refactored code and modify it so that it can be deployed by a pipeline orchestrator.